 The river bank opposite the mill dam wall is a good place to watch for Wrens darting about in the walls or undergrowth.

-On the south side of the path near the end of the Holme Head tail goit, there is an old tree stump on which grow several large fungal fruiting-bodies (brackets) – the top of the stump and a large bracket were knocked off in a storm in 2014.
+On the south side of the path near the end of the Holme Head tail goit and the Roscoe stepping stones, look out for an old tree stump on which grow several large fungal fruiting-bodies (brackets) – the top of the stump and a large bracket fungus were knocked off in a storm in 2014.